servian/hashiqube/README.md

 Lead Automation Architect [riaan.nolan@servian.com](mailto:riaan.nolan@servian.com) | Lead Security Architect [thomas.cockin@servian.com](mailto:thomas.cockin@servian.com)

-#### Contributors and Special mentions
-A Very special mention to HashiQube's contributors, Thank You All for your help, suggestions and contributions no matter how small <3
- - Konstantin Vanyushov
- - Tristan Morgan

 #### License
 HashiQube is available as open-source under the terms of the [MIT License](https://opensource.org/licenses/MIT).